Paul Sagan, Chair

-He was elected chairman of our board effective Jan.
-1, 2017, succeeding our founding chairman, Herbert Sandler, who remains a director of ProPublica.
+He was elected chair of our board effective Jan.
+1, 2017, succeeding the late Herbert Sandler, our founding chair.

-In 1995, Mr. Sagan was named president and editor of new media at Time Inc., a division of Time Warner, and worked in that position until 1997.
-Previously, he served as managing editor of Time Warner’s News on Demand project and was a senior member of the team responsible for the development of the company’s online business activities.
+Mr. Sagan also served as senior advisor to the World Economic Forum from 1997 to 1998.
+In 1995, Mr. Sagan was named president and editor of new media at Time Inc., a division of Time Warner, Previously, he served as managing editor of Time Warner’s News on Demand project and was a senior member of the team responsible for the development of the company’s online business activities.
 He was a founder of Road Runner, the world’s first broadband cable modem service, and Pathfinder, one of the early Web properties that pioneered Internet advertising.

 Mr. Sagan joined Time Warner in 1991 as senior vice president of cable programming to design and launch NY 1 News, the cable news network based in New York City.
 His career began in broadcast television news.
 He joined WCBS-TV in 1981 as a news writer and was named news director in 1987.